reinpmomz/Supermarket-Project-Insights_Grocery_Purchase_Patterns/README.md

 - Food items categorized into 103 food categories which were further classified into 4 groups according to the Nova food classification.

+## Tools/Materials

+1. Nova food classification guides are in the _data_ sub-folder of this repository.

+2. The `supermarket_a_recode_file.xlsx` file contains

+* MetaData about supermarkets in the _branches_ sheet.

+* Guide on search terms that were used to convert the quantities to standard unit of measures in _uom_ sheet.

+* Guide to how food items were categorized in the _unique_items_ sheet.

+* Data dictionary of the data _rename_vars_ sheet.

 ## Run

 After cloning the repository or downloading the ZIP, you also need the data files (**Data used for analysis**) in the _data_ sub-folder of _Supermarket-Project-Insights_Grocery_Purchase_Patterns_ folder.